Lina Khan

 For AI policy, the Khan frame asks whether dominant firms can use an early technological transition to extend existing power into adjacent markets.
 A cloud provider can fund a model lab, sell it compute, receive technical information, integrate its models, shape distribution, and compete with it at the application layer.
 A platform can turn user data, app-store control, search distribution, advertising reach, or enterprise software defaults into AI leverage.

 This makes her a relevant AI figure even though she is not an AI researcher.
-She is part of the institutional layer that decides whether the AI transition becomes an open field, a public utility problem, or another phase of platform consolidation.
+She is part of the institutional layer that decides whether the AI transition becomes an open field, a regulated infrastructure problem, or another phase of platform consolidation.
+The claim is not that every large technology company has violated competition law; it is that AI governance needs records about market definition, control points, conduct, remedies, and legal status.

 AI at the FTC